AbhijeetSaha2142/shell/README.md

 - Error messages may sometimes not be displayed
 - Leftover children (?)
 - two ;; breaks
+- Not really a bug but limited to 100 characters per line.
 ---
 ### Files & Function Headers:
 #### run.c